Athlon007/MOP/README.md

 ## Mod compatibility

-I do not guarantee compatibility with **any** mods out there, although that doesn't mean it won't work.
-If there are issues with your favorite mod, you can report it.
+MOP officially supports following mods:

+- CarryMore
+- Drivable Fury
+- Second Ferndale

+The mod will also work with other mods whic are not on the list.
+If it isn't, please report that on GitHub, or one of the official mod hosting websites.

-**DO NOT USE THAT MOD WITH KRUFPS!** Use only one of the mods.
+**THIS MOD IS NOT COMPATIBLE WITH KRUFPS!** Use only one of the mods.

 ## License